His Story’s Psychoeducational Assessment

 Step 5: About two weeks after testing, the assessor and parents will meet for one hour of feedback.
 A visual presentation of the testing results will be given to parents at this time.
 The final assessment report will be mailed to the parents in a timely manner after the completion of the assessment process.
 The remaining balance of the assessment fee will be due at the time of parent feedback.

-The complete battery of assessments is value priced at $1350
+The complete battery of assessments is $1350